-So you’re thinking of getting a Tesla lease?
+So you’re thinking of getting a Tesla and wonder, “how much is a lease?”
 Smart choice.
-Have you considered the more affordable Model 3?
-Or perhaps you have the money to splurge on the beyond ludicrous Model S “Plaid?”
+Have you considered the Tesla’s cheapest EV, the Model 3?
+Or perhaps you have the money to splurge on the beyond ludicrous Model S Plaid?
 What color?
 What added features?
 Should you buy instead of lease?
 These are all questions you’ll have to deal with.

 The first step in making a major purchase is always to browse the aisles, research your options, and decide what’s best for you.
 Picking a Tesla is no different.
 The automaker currently offers four solid options in its fleet — two sedans and two SUVs.

 Tesla’s Model 3 sedan has quickly become the world’s best-selling electric vehicle to date due to its throne as the most affordable Tesla, without sacrificing too much performance.
 The other sedan, the Model S, is Tesla’s longest produced EV and has a track record of style and top speed (currently fastest in the world for its Plaid trim).
 With the sporty design and top shelf performance comes a much higher price tag, however.

 Tesla’s Model X is the automaker’s second longest produced EV and is by far its largest.
 It offers high grades in cargo room, range, and performance with plenty of upgradable options like six or seven seats.
 That said, it comes with the highest bill of Tesla’s standard models.

 The Model Y is Tesla’s newest EV to hit the road, delivering in March of 2020.
 As more of a crossover version of the larger Model X, the Model Y offers size, range, and performance at a more affordable price than its larger, older brother.